-Researchers have found that, cannabis plants contain more than 120 different phytocannabinoids which work on our Endocannabinoid system to keep the body in homeostasis or in balance.
+Researchers have found that cannabis plants contain more than 120 different phytocannabinoids that work on our Endocannabinoid system to keep the body in homeostasis or in balance.
 CBD and THC can be taken separately or consumed together for the best effect which is known as the entourage effect.

 Amongst all other phytocannabinoids, CBD and THC are the two most researched compounds which are used all around the world for their therapeutic benefits and recreational purposes.

-Some research suggests that, taking both the CBD and THC together along with a smaller amount of terpenoids (organic compounds in cannabis plants) is more effective than taking CBD or THC separately.
-It happens due to the interaction between the phytocannabinoids and the terpenoids which is also called the entourage effect.
+Some research suggests that taking both the CBD and THC together along with a smaller amount of terpenoids (organic compounds in cannabis plants) is more effective than taking CBD or THC separately.
+It happens due to the interaction between the phytocannabinoids and the terpenoids which are also called the entourage effect.

 According to several studies on the effect of phytocannabinoids and terpenes consumed together, it may be beneficial for:

-Some people experience the adverse effects like anxiety, hunger, and sedation after consuming THC and some studies on rats and human suggest that, CBD may help reduce the side-effects caused by THC.
+Some people experience adverse effects like anxiety, hunger, and sedation after consuming THC and some studies on rats and humans suggest that CBD may help reduce the side-effects caused by THC.

-Research from 2018 suggests that, phytochemicals like terpenes and flavonoids could be beneficial for the brain health by providing neuroprotective and anti-inflammatory effects.
+Research from 2018 suggests that phytochemicals like terpenes and flavonoids could be beneficial for brain health by providing neuroprotective and anti-inflammatory effects.
 On the other hand, these compounds have been found to increase the therapeutic potential of CBD.

 Although CBD and THC work better together than separately, cannabis works differently on everyone.
 That is why there is no one-best-ratio of THC to CBD that works similarly for everyone.

 It’s common to experience side effects while using the combination of CBD and THC.
 Short-term memory loss, fatigue, slow reaction times, increased anxiety are some of the side effects caused by THC which is a psychoactive compound.
-On the other hand, CBD may cause sudden weight changes, nausea and diarrhoea to some people.
+On the other hand, CBD may cause sudden weight changes, nausea, and diarrhea to some people.